Updated: June 10, 2020

 Employment opportunities, research, biologic development and manufacturing, pharmaceutical commercialization and renowned health care makes this region a global destination.
 New challenges arise, but the willingness of our region to work together makes all the difference for a successful meeting in Philadelphia.

 Pennsylvania is one of the states leading the nation in this “Bio Century.”
 Pennsylvania consistently ranks at the top in quality and innovation, is fifth in the nation for NIH funding and is home to some of the most influential life sciences firms in the world.

 Greater Philadelphia’s extensive life sciences community includes six medical schools, 22 nursing schools, two dental schools, two colleges of pharmacy, a veterinary school, a school of optometry, a podiatry school, almost 100 hospitals and an equal number of technology, biomedical and pharmaceutical companies.

 Greater Philadelphia is second in the study’s Overall Composite Index.
-The study also places Greater Philadelphia first in its Current Impact Composite Index that considers employment level, relative size and industry growth and says that 15 percent of all economic activity and one out of every six jobs in Greater Philadelphia can be traced back to the life sciences.
-The Greater Philadelphia Life Sciences Congress uses this data to present to life sciences meeting planners to help them build attendance for their meeting.
+The study also places Greater Philadelphia first in its Current Impact Composite Index that considers employment level, relative size, and industry growth and says that 15 percent of all economic activity and one out of every six jobs in Greater Philadelphia can be traced back to the life sciences.
+PHL Life Sciences uses this data to present to life sciences meeting planners to help them build attendance for their meeting.

 Delaware‘s business community includes the largest per capita concentration of science and engineering PhDs, is sixth-highest in the nation for young PhDs and has the highest patent rate per capita in the United States (Nature 2007).